 Cirque de Soleil has a school.
 The National Ballet has a school.
 Now Beakerhead has a school!

-The Banff Science Communications Program is moving to Beakerhead!
+The Banff Science Communications Program is a part of Beakerhead!

-For the past 10 years, the co-founders of Beakerhead have run a science communications program in Banff.
-It has been an intensive two-week summer program aimed at scientists and communicators ready to explore new ways of telling science stories.
-The program is, in the words of the participants, transformational!
-Most people survive to tell some rather exceptional tales of duress and delight.
+For the past 10 years, the co-founders of Beakerhead have run a science communications program at the Banff Centre for arts and creativity.
+It has been an intensive two-week summer experience that is, in the words of the participants, transformational!

 Now, it’s evolving!

 The SciComm program at Beakerhead takes the best of Banff and offers the same intense and creative audience-focused approach to short immersive courses across Canada.
-Don’t worry, every three years, the two-week intensive will still be held in Banff – and it will still be no holiday in the mountains!
+Don’t worry, every three years, the two-week intensive will still be held – and it will still be no holiday in the mountains!
+Sessions are hands on and inspiring!

 LOCATION AND FEES